 We are approaching the end of 2020 and it is a time when many people set goals for the New Year.
 It is a busy time but it should include a quick review of your 2020 finances.
 For families, in the thick of paying for college and student loan repayment, now is the time to do a review that could result in thousands of dollars in free money.
 Since the tax year and school years do not match, some actions may be required before 12/31 of this year.

 We call this planning “Tax Scholarships”.
-Many people overlook these due to timing and lack of information about some of these strategies.
-College funding and student repayment are complicated personal financial decisions that are often minimized but many of these items could provide a family with thousands of dollars of saving.
+Many people overlook these strategies due to timing and lack of information.
+College funding and student repayment are complicated personal financial decisions that are often minimized but many of these items could provide a family with thousands of dollars of savings.